-If you need to practice driving in the snow, we recommend visiting an open parking lot after a snowfall and trying some of the techniques listed above to improve your confidence to head out on the roads.
+If you need to practice driving in the snow, we recommend visiting an open parking lot after a snowfall and trying some of the techniques listed above to improve your confidence before you head out on the roads.
 This will also familiarize you with the handling capabilities of your vehicle.

-Everyone at Quality Assured sends you Season’s Greetings and a reminder to drive safely and enjoy the winter!
+Everyone at Quality Assured sends you Season’s Greetings and a reminder to drive safely, drive responsibly, and enjoy the winter!